ChrstphrHll/npc_gen/students/Garan Mirthal.md

 ---
 # Garan Mirthal
 ### Description
-- Halfling Ranger from Kordinia
+- Halfling Ranger from Floating Island
 - 1st year Exploration student in Jettenia
 - short wavy blonde hair that's put up, Pale Gray eyes, and Pale skin
 - Is Neutral and Bashful, and has Friendship as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes